 The jousters who have knocked 3 opponents into the water go unto the final phase of the tournament.
 In that phase each jouster has to knock their opponent into the water to stay in the game.
 This goes on until there are only two jousters left.
 In the final confrontation, if both jousters fall into the water, the winner is the one who touched the water last.

 Nautical jousting exists in this form in a few other towns near Sète.
 There are other forms of the sport practiced elsewhere in France, and also in Germany and Switzerland.

 Thanks to Monique Palomares from Mama Lisa’s World in French for helping with the historical details.

 This article was posted on Friday, September 11th, 2020 at 3:11 pm and is filed under Countries & Cultures, France, Holidays Around the World, Jousting Competition, Mama Lisa.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply